klobby19/nfl/README.md

 ### I will also take into account the spread of game given by bettors to better predict the outcome of the games.

+### Credit to Pro Football Reference for the datasets.